Fanitonia/notecli/README.md

   help                   Get help about usage.

 Options:
-  --all                  Show all notes including finished
+  --all | -a             Show all notes including finished
 ```